SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/User Defined APIs/Defining_an_API/UD_APIs_Define_New_API.md

    > [!NOTE]
    > Leave *Method to be executed* set to the default selection.
 This option should only be changed for legacy scripts without the `OnApiTrigger` entry point.
 See [Using existing scripts](xref:UD_APIs_Using_existing_scripts).

 1. Under *Tokens*, select the tokens that need access.
-You can also create new tokens using the *New token* button.
+You can also create new tokens using the *New token...* button.

    > [!NOTE]
    > It is not possible to delete a token that is in use by an API.
 You first need to unassign the token from all APIs using it before you can delete it.